morrislab-pc/lab_website/content/tutorials/Using_git.md

 * You can tell Git you want to store credentials in the osxkeychain by running the following:- `git config --global credential.helper osxkeychain`

-* Add your access token to the osxkeychain

-* Now issue a command to interact with Github which requires authentication, eg. `git clone` or `git pull`.
+* To actually *add* your credentials to the osxkeychain you need to  issue a command to interact with Github which requires authentication, e.g. `git clone` or `git pull`.

 * When you are prompted to supply your *Password for 'https://username@github.com'* : you enter your **access token** instead.